ytopt-team/ytopt/README.md

 # Who is responsible?

-The core Ytopt team is at Argonne National Laboratory:
+The core ytopt team is at Argonne National Laboratory:

 * Prasanna Balaprakash <pbalapra@anl.gov>, Lead and founder
 * Romain Egele <regele@anl.gov>